As you grow older, some changes begin to take place. You become gentle with people and the environment. And that is awesome.

 Most seniors love sneakers because of their impressive comfort.
 Unfortunately, some do go so far in their efforts to increase comfort, which leads to a shoe being unnecessarily bulky and heavy.
 This can get in the way of your activities if you are a daily walker or runner.

 So always go for shoes that sport lightweight padding.
-A good example is the best long-distance shoes.
 They are designed to be light so you can walk countless miles and not feel strained.
 The link above consists mainly of sneakers that work well for the aging population as well.

 Frequently Asked Questions (FAQs)